thephoeron/hyperlattices/README.md

 ## Credits

-Created with GitHub Copilot Chat private beta and the Alive VS Code environment for Common Lisp,ß by "the Phoeron" Colin J.E.
+Created with GitHub Copilot Chat private beta and the Alive VS Code environment for Common Lisp, by "the Phoeron" Colin J.E.
 Lupton

 ## License